Extending Jarvis¶

 Getting Started¶

-The fastest way to extend Jarvis is to add a new command.
-See the Commands guide for a step-by-step walkthrough.
+The fastest way to extend Jarvis is the Developer Toolkit (jdt):